home-assistant/home-assistant.io/source/_integrations/google_assistant_sdk.markdown

 If you have an error with your credentials you can delete them in the [Application Credentials](/integrations/application_credentials/) user interface.

-If broadcasting doesn't work, make sure: the speakers aren't in do not disturb mode and that the Home Assistant server is in the same network as the speakers.
+If broadcasting doesn't work, make sure: the speakers aren't in do not disturb mode, the Home Assistant server is in the same network as the speakers, and IPv6 is disabled in the router.

+## Limitations/known issues

+Multiple Google accounts are not supported.

+Limitations of the underlying library are listed [here](https://github.com/tronikos/gassist_text#limitationsknown-issues).

 ## Configuration